Summary

 Vera: Yes, at all, because I couldn’t translate it into my human consciousness.

-Rick: You couldn’t speak about anything or you couldn’t speak about that information?
+Rick: You couldn’t speak about anything, or you couldn’t speak about that information?

 Rick: Blown away.

-Vera: Yes, I had to enroll it.
-Well, someday there was a woman who killed herself, and I was somehow connected to her.
-I emailed a few times, and when I heard that she died, I also got this bubble of information, and it was like I could travel along with her.
-And I was devastated because all my insights were blown away and weren’t true anymore because what came after that was completely different.
+I was devastated because all my insights were blown away and weren’t true anymore.
+What came after that was completely different.
 I also believed in reincarnation, and in one bubble it all was blown away because she was gone.
 She was completely gone, dissolved back into consciousness itself again.
-So there was no “I” anymore, none so ever, and it was really a heavy bubble.
-And it took me a few months to enroll this information and understand what it really meant.

 Rick: So you don’t believe in reincarnation anymore?

-Vera: No, because I see it now more as metaphors, and I see us as beings on three levels.
-We have more layers of ourselves – one personal, the personality level, physical level, essence level, soul level, and pure consciousness.
-And I think soul level is somehow connected to this reality, connected to the physical body, of which I can understand it now.
-I don’t know if over ten years I see it exactly the same way, but it seems like the “I”, the first moment of an “I” is soul-related and related to conception, but it is a non-physical level, and this non-physical level can go beyond time and space.
-So as long as you are connected to the physical level, you can travel along this time and space.
-So I could now go with my non-physical body back into time and have a conversation with a living person then, and it seems like the soul of the people is coming to them now.
+It is a nonphysical level, and this nonphysical level can go beyond time and space.
+As long as you are connected to the physical level, you can travel along this time and space.
+So I could now go with my nonphysical body back into time and have a conversation with a living person then, and it seems like the soul of the people is coming to them now.

 Rick: Well, is that a theory or something you’ve actually done?